dobsontom/basket-abandonment/README.md

 ## Overview

 This project is designed to detect and analyse instances of basket abandonment for the Google Merchandise Store.
-It was developed as part of a submission for the Analytics Engineer role at fifty-five.
 The project enables automatic detection of users who add items to their shopping carts but fail to complete the purchase, enabling automatic follow-up reminder emails.

 ## Key Components